lanbinleo/my-xb/README.md

 ### Weighted Courses

-The following courses use weighted GPA scale (max 4.8):
+AP & A Level courses, and hard courses (linear algebra, modern physics and optics, multivariable calculus) use weighted scale (max 4.8).
-- AP courses
-- A Level courses
-- AS courses
-- Linear Algebra
-- Modern Physics and Optics
-- Multivariable Calculus

 All other courses use non-weighted scale (max 4.3).